apollographql/subscriptions-transport-ws/docs/source/meteor.md

 order: 407
 ---

-Meteor exposes `httpServer` server over a `meteor/webapp` package, so you can use it the same way as any other http server:
+Meteor exposes `httpServer` server through the `meteor/webapp` package, so you can use it the same way as any other http server:

 ```js
 import { WebApp } from 'meteor/webapp';